Democratizing Tool Learning with Environments Fully Simulated by a Free 8B Language Model: Introduction

 \section{Introduction}

-Tool calling, also known as function calling, enables language models (LMs) to interact with the external environment.
-Thereafter, LMs have become active agents that can have access to external information~\cite{toolqa}, make use of realistic services~\cite{gorilla,toolformer}, and even make changes to the world~\cite{react}.

-With the prevalence of agentic reinforcement learning (agentic RL)~\cite{search-r1}, more and more work has been focusing on teaching LMs to call tools (\textit{i.e.}, tool learning) via RL.
-Earlier work directly adopt data for supervised fine-tuning (SFT), which requires ground truth annotations, for single-turn reinforcement learning from verifiable rewards (RLVR)~\cite{toolrl,tool-n1,toolzero}.
-However, due to the cost and limited availability of real-world tools and users, when it comes to truly online multi-turn RL, there is a significant challenge in scaling the environment\footnote{In this paper, \textit{environment} refers to all the external components for the agent, including users, tools and other entities like an optional verifier.}, for that such kind of RL requires a large number of online interactions including calling many tools and dynamically interacting with the user, which has also challenged evaluation~\cite{toolemu,stabletoolbench} and SFT data construction~\cite{agentscaler,button,toolace}.
+Tool calling, a.k.a. function calling, enables language models (LMs) to interact with the external environment and act as autonomous agents~\cite{toolqa, gorilla, react}.
+Earlier work teaching LMs to call tools (\textit{i.e.}, tool learning) typically adopts supervised fine-turning (SFT)~\cite{toolformer, toolalpaca, toolllm} or single-turn reinforcement learning from verifiable rewards (RLVR)~\cite{toolrl,tool-n1,toolzero}, relying on annotated data.
+With the prevalence of agentic reinforcement learning (agentic RL)~\cite{search-r1}, recent work has been focusing on tool learning via multi-turn RL.
+However, due to the cost and limited availability of real-world users and tool infrastructures, there is a significant challenge in scaling the environment\footnote{In this paper, \textit{environment} refers to all the external components for the agent, including users, tools, rewarders, \textit{etc.}}, as this form of RL requires a large number of online interactions including calling many tools and dynamically interacting with the user, which also previously challenged evaluation~\cite{toolemu,stabletoolbench} and SFT data construction~\cite{agentscaler,button,toolace}.

-One approach of environment scaling is to apply LMs but most of these work only partially simulates the environment (simulates either the tools~\cite{randomworld,synthtools,from-word-to-world} or the users~\cite{userrl}) and relies on existing data or environments (\textit{i.e.}, supports some specific tasks only).
+One approach of environment scaling is to apply advanced LMs for environment simulation but most of these work only partially simulates the environment (either the tools~\cite{randomworld,synthtools,from-word-to-world} or the users~\cite{userrl}) and relies on existing data or environments (\textit{i.e.}, supports some specific tasks only).
 For instance, Simia-RL~\cite{simia} simulates the responses of tools with LMs during interactions, but requires established data containing training tasks as the input (\textit{e.g.}, $\tau$-bench~\cite{tau-bench}) and does not support the multi-turn interaction between the agent and the user.
-Another approach is to make use of synthesized code and databases~\cite{envscaler,awm}, but such approach requires a complex generation pipeline for high-quality synthesis using expensive commercial LMs and the generated environments and tasks are fixed once created, which may be too easy for strong agents but overly difficult for weak ones.
+Another approach is to make use of synthesized code and databases~\cite{envscaler,awm}, but such approach requires a complex generation pipeline for high-quality synthesis using expensive proprietary LMs and the generated environments and tasks are fixed once created, which may be too easy for strong agents but overly difficult for weak ones.